NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

 CalendarPicker(page).calendar_picker_ddmonyy(datetime(2025, 1, 16), page.locator("#date-input"))

 # Example 3: Use the V1 calendar picker to select a date
-CalendarPicker(page).v1_calender_picker(datetime(2025, 1, 16))
+CalendarPicker(page).v1_calendar_picker(datetime(2025, 1, 16))

 # Example 4: Use the V2 calendar picker to select a date
 CalendarPicker(page).v2_calendar_picker(datetime(2025, 1, 16))

 # Example 5: Book the first eligible appointment in the appointments calendar
-# For this example we are using hard coded variables, however in our tests these are obtained from POMs.
-See C4 as a better practical example.
+# In this example, we use hard-coded variables.
+In our actual tests, these values are obtained from Page Object Models (POMs).
+See [C4] for a more practical example.
 CalendarPicker(page).book_first_eligible_appointment(
     current_month_displayed="January",
     locator=page.locator(".appointment-day"),